14all-agency/shopify-llms-txt-directory/https-morningnook-com.md

   Updated: 2025-10-02T14:28:03Z
 - [Your privacy choices](https://morningnook.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
   Updated: 2025-10-02T14:28:11Z
-- [Our Mission](https://morningnook.com/pages/our-mission): Our mission is to empower chancer struggling families by dedicating a portion of every coffee purchase directly to providing them with the resource...
+- [Our Mission](https://morningnook.com/pages/our-mission): Our mission is to empower cancer struggling families by dedicating a portion of every coffee purchase directly to providing them with the resources...
-  Updated: 2025-10-23T18:07:59Z
+  Updated: 2025-10-24T18:29:45Z

 ## Policies